Hamiltonian Dynamics and Structural States of Two-Dimensional Microswimmers

 We initialize 300 oriented stresslets randomly positioned in a square and let them evolve, all swimming in the $\hat{x}$ direction.
 At first, the system follows the general shape of a single stresslet shown in Fig.~\ref{fig_schematics}A--- the system compresses in the $y$-direction and expands in the $x$-direction, into a ``street" of stresslets, see Fig.~\ref{fig_randomSnapshots}A. At intermediate times, this street shows instabilities, which grow over time.
 At long times, these instabilities create stable shapes where particles concentrate along inclined streets at angles $\pm \varphi=\pi/4$ (see Fig.~\ref{fig_randomSnapshots}B), which we term ``escalators".
 There is circulation around these escalators, with particles above and below going in opposite directions.
 See inset in Fig.~\ref{fig_randomSnapshots}B, for overlayed snapshots at preceding times where particles are color coded according to their direction of motion.

-Why are there always escalators of $\varphi=\pm \pi/4$ when the system is initialized as a random square?
+Why are there always escalators of $\varphi=\pm \pi/4$ when the system is initialized in a random square?
 We explain this using symmetry and Hamiltonian conservation arguments.
 We begin by showing that the system can only evolve into several escalators and not a single one.
-The Hamiltonian of the initial state is, on average, $0$ since the initial angles are random and $H$ can be written as $H = N (N-1) S^2 \left<\sin{2\theta_{ij}}\right>/2\pi = 0$, where $\left<.\right>$ is the average over the ensemble and $N$ is the number of stresslets.
+The Hamiltonian of the initial state is, on average, zero since the initial angles are random and $H$ can be written as $H = N (N-1) S^2 \left<\sin{2\theta_{ij}}\right>/2\pi = 0$, where $\left<.\right>$ is the average over the ensemble, $N$ being the number of stresslets.
 The Hamiltonian of an escalator with $\varphi = \pm \pi/4$, on the other hand, is non-zero.